Byomkesh Bakshi (2015 film)

-Byomkesh Bakshi a Bengali detective thriller film on Bengali fictional detective Byomkesh Bakshi, released on 16 October 2015.
+Byomkesh Bakshi a Bengali detective thriller film about the Bengali fictional detective Byomkesh Bakshi, released on 16 October 2015.
 The film is directed by Anjan Dutt.
-This is the fourth installment of Byomkesh series by Anjan Dutt.
+This is the fourth installment of the Byomkesh series by Anjan Dutt.
 The film is based on Kohen Kobi Kalidas by Sharadindu Bandyopadhyay.
-Unlike the previous three installments, Jisshu Sengupta portrayed the character Bakshi in this one replacing Abir Chatterjee.
+Unlike the previous three installments, Jisshu Sengupta portrayed the character Bakshi in this film, replacing Abir Chatterjee.